 Menstrual irregularities (infrequent and irregular periods), excessive facial and bodily hair growth, acne and fertility problems are common symptoms of PCOS.
 Thinning of hair is another symptom experienced by some women with PCOS.

-Approximately 50 percent of women in the U.S. with PCOS are obese and the condition puts women at a higher risk for type 2 diabetes, heart disease, ovarian cysts, obesity and infertility—and can lead to emotional distress.
+Approximately 50 percent of women in the U.S. with PCOS are obese.
+PCOS also puts women at a higher risk for type 2 diabetes, heart disease, ovarian cysts, obesity and infertility.

 What causes PCOS?